SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 ### Essential Primitives:  Object Allocation

-We will implement important primitives: the primitives for object allocation.
+We implement now some really important primitives: the primitives for object allocation.
 Object allocation is implemented by primitives `new` and `new:`.

 - The method `new` allocates a new object from a fixed-slot class.
 - The method `new:` allocates a new object from a variable-slot class such as `Array`, using the number of slots specified as argument.

-Both these primitives validate that the receiver are classes of the specified kinds.
+These primitives should validate that their receivers are classes of the specified kinds.
-In addition `new:` does check that there is an argument, it is a positive small integer.
+In addition, `new:` does check that there is an argument, it is a positive small integer.

 ```
 CInterpreter >> initializePrimitiveTable